Porky's (video game): Reception

+In a 1983 review, Dan Persons introduced the Atari 2600 version of Porky's as "tasteless, sexist, and sophomoric", then concluded, "The game is so original and entertaining that I can't help loving it.
+If it is as popular as the movie upon which it was based, and it should be, then Fox has a winner on its hands."

-Yahoo Entertainment derided the game, saying "Good god, there was even a Porky's game. ...
+Yahoo Entertainment derided the game in 2015, saying "Good god, there was even a Porky's game. ...
 But it sure is fun to look back at which games [based on movies] actually worked and which games were Porky's."